"This is a historic moment! You have to see it!"

 The completion of the transcontinental railroad on May 10, 1869 marked an important milestone in the history of the United States with the joining of the populated east with the growing cities and towns of the west.
 Stanford University, with its connection to Leland Stanford and Timothy Hopkins, holds in its libraries an impressive array of materials related to this monumental achievement including the often overlooked contributions of the Chinese railroad workers.

 February will be a busy month for booklovers and the book community in the Bay Area and beyond, with a delightful buffet of events and opportunities to enjoy:

-The National Geospatial Advisory Committee (NGAC) held its first meeting of the year in Washington, D.C. on March 21-22, 2017.
-The NGAC is a Federal Advisory Committee (FACA) to the Federal Geographic Data Committee (FGDC).
-The role of the NGAC is to provide advice and recommendations related to the national geospatial program and the development of the National Spatial Data Infrastructure.
+The National Geospatial Advisory Committee (NGAC) held their final meeting of the year on December 6, 2018 via teleconference.
+The full report of the meeting is available on the NGAC website.
+The NGAC is a Federal Advisory Committee that reports to the Federal Geographic Data Committee (FGDC).
+Our role is to provide advice and recommendations related to the national geospatial program and the development of the National Spatial Data Infrastructure (NSDI).

 Long before we had the David Rumsey Map Center, the Stanford Libraries held the Antiquarian Maps Collection in Special Collections.
 This collection of maps dates from 1493 to 1962 and was processed over many years by Margaret Sowers.
 This collection of over 5,000 maps had a finding aid in the Online Archive of California with the maps paged to the Field Room.
 This all changed over the course of this fall when all of the items were transferred to the David Rumsey Map Center.
 For perhaps the first time, we have carried out a complete inventory of the collection.
 The map